levifarley/docker-laravel/readme.txt

     sudo docker-compose run --rm artisan key:generate
     sudo docker-compose run --rm npm install

-# For importing databases manually:

-    * Attach to mysql container
-        sudo docker exec -it mysql bash
-        mysql -uroot -psecret

-    * Run these commands in mysql
-        set global max_allowed_packet=268435456;
-        GRANT ALL PRIVILEGES ON *.* TO 'homestead'@'%';

-    * Copy sql files to root project directory for access by Docker sudo docker exec -i mysql mysql -uroot -psecret dbName < fileName.sql

 # Containers created and their ports (if used) are as follows:

     nginx - :8080